-EMT is an important biological process in embryonic development, cell differentiation and reprogramming, and cancer progression [11, 12].
-A growing body of evidence suggests that EMT confers tumor stem cell-like features that enable treatment resistance and tumor recurrence [13] and is considered one of the main mechanisms determining cancer cell invasion and metastasis [14].
-Much evidence suggests that EMT is associated with the invasion and progression of various malignancies, including HCC [15, 16].
-Similar to other tumors, EMT in HCC cells appears to be driven by aberrant activation of the Wnt/β-catenin signaling pathway [17-20] that increases hypoxia-induced EMT in HCC [21].
-There is growing evidence that EMT aids cell proliferation, invasion and metastasis during HCC progression and contributes to HCC metastasis and chemotherapy resistance.
-For example, EMT leads to HCC metastasis and poor patient prognosis [22-24].
-EMT also positively correlates with sorafenib, cis-platin and adriamycin resistance [25-27] and has a significant negative impact on the survival of HCC patients by inducing metastasis and resistance, which ultimately leads to poor prognosis.
-Interestingly, sorafenib has an inhibitory effect on the migration of HCC cells by inhibiting EMT, which is one of the potential mechanisms for the antitumor effect of sorafenib in HCC [28].
-Although the mechanism of action regarding EMT in HCC has been extensively studied, the prognostic value and the biological role of EMT-associated genes have not been elucidated.
-Therefore, studying the molecular subtyping of HCC associated with EMT and the prognostic relevance is of great importance for identifying therapeutic targets and improving the prognosis of HCC patients.
+EMT is an important biological process that occurs throughout embryonic development, cell differentiation and reprogramming, and cancer progression [11, 12].
+Several studies have reported that EMT confers tumor stem cell-like features that enable treatment resistance and tumor recurrence [13].
+It is considered one of the main mechanisms determining cancer cell invasion and metastasis [14].
+Many studies have also found that EMT is associated with the invasion and progression of various malignancies, including HCC [15, 16].
+Similar to other tumors, EMT in HCC cells appears to be mediated by aberrant activation of the Wnt/β-catenin signaling pathway [17-20], which promotes hypoxia-induced EMT in HCC [21].
+EMT has been found to aid cell proliferation, invasion, and metastasis during HCC progression, as well as contribute to HCC metastasis and chemotherapy resistance.
+EMT leads to HCC metastasis and poor patient prognosis [22-24].
+EMT also positively correlates with sorafenib, cisplatin, and Adriamycin resistance [25-27], and has a significant negative impact on the survival of HCC patients by inducing metastasis and resistance, which ultimately leads to poor prognosis.
+Sorafenib inhibits HCC cells migration by suppressing EMT, which is one of the potential mechanisms for the antitumor effect of sorafenib in HCC [28].
+Despite extensive research into the mechanism of action of EMT in HCC, the prognostic value and biological relevance of EMT-associated genes remain unknown.
+Therefore, studying the molecular subtyping of HCC associated with EMT and its prognostic relevance is critical for identifying therapeutic targets and improving the prognosis of HCC patients.

 IV.Discussion

-Patients with HCC usually lack clinically significant symptoms in the early stages and remain a major public health challenge worldwide due to its high morbidity and mortality [33].
+Patients with HCC typically have no clinically significant symptoms in the early stages, and it remains a major public health challenge worldwide due to its high morbidity and mortality [33].
 Given the enormous heterogeneity of HCC, the identification of new prognostic markers and the construction of more accurate prognostic models are urgently needed.

-in this study, 365 LIHC samples from TCGA were divided into two molecular subtypes based on 59 EMT-associated genes, which had different clinical features and prognostic outcomes.
-Generally, the C1 group with poorer prognosis had a higher proportion of deaths, higher T-stage, higher differentiation degree, more advanced staging, and higher immune scores.
-Based on this, a prognostic evaluation model was constructed, which can not only distinguishes the different molecular subtypes, but can also better evaluate the prognosis of patients with HCC.
+In this study, 365 LIHC samples from The Cancer Genome Atlas (TCGA) were classified into two molecular subtypes based on 59 EMT-associated genes, with distinct clinical features and prognostic outcomes.
+In general, the C1 group with a poorer prognosis had a higher proportion of deaths, a higher T-stage, a higher degree of differentiation, more advanced staging, and higher immune scores.
+Based on this, a prognostic evaluation model was constructed, which can distinguish the different molecular subtypes as well as can evaluate the prognosis of patients with HCC better than previously developed methods.